What Can Productivity Statistics Tell Us?

 In addition to recognition and reward, organizational research suggests that taking vacations and breaks is necessary for maintaining mental energy levels and overall productivity.

-If there’s no systematic way to approach work in place, employees can easily fall into the trap of being unsure where to start or feeling overwhelmed, triggering intense anxiety.
+If there’s no systematic way to approach work, employees easily fall into the trap of being unsure where to start and feeling overwhelmed — often resulting in intense anxiety.

 At this point, inertia quickly follows.
 Ambiguous, unrealistic goals and a full plate of work can be downright paralyzing.
-Fueled by fear of failure, this anxious energy makes people vulnerable to temptations of the instant-gratification variety, say, like pointless social media use, for example.
+Fueled by fear of failure, this anxious energy makes people vulnerable to temptations of the instant-gratification variety.
+Like pointless social media use, for example.

 In short, goals that are broken down into more deliverable and manageable mini-tasks clear up the path to success, and work becomes less daunting as a result.
 In short, when employees feel supported and reassured, anxiety and pressure slowly subside, and the desire to indulge in procrastinating activities simultaneously diminishes.